akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 # Delete a reference entity
 To delete a reference entity, follow these steps:
-1. Go to `Properties` tab for the reference entity you want to delete
+1. Go to the `Properties` tab for the reference entity you want to delete
 1. In the top right corner of the header, click on `...` for other actions and then `Delete entity`
 1. A confirmation pop-in opens to confirm that you want to delete the reference entity
 1. Click on the `Delete` button